 College/Academic Unit With Curricular Responsibility: THE LIBERAL ARTS

 Cross Listed Courses: Each program must use the same course number for the cross-listed course.
 It is not necessary for all cross-listing programs to submit individual proposals in order to cross-list a new course; only one course proposal is required.
-However, in addition to listing the cross-listed courses in the appropriate field in the proposal, the initiating program must include the program heads of each cross-listing program as formal consultants, and each of those program heads must concur.
 Keep in mind that each program that agrees to cross-list a course is accepting equal and full responsibility for “owning” that course and offering it on a regular basis.

 Prerequisites: Only existing Penn State course abbreviations and numbers of courses at the 400-level or higher may be listed as prerequisites for graduate courses.
 Be specific in listing courses and numbers; use the book icon to insert the courses and the grouping connector (puzzle piece icon) to connect them.
 Do not include text fields such as “Permission of the instructor” or “Graduate standing”; these can be added after the course is approved by using course controls.